-I work primarily in wood, but I’ve also recently begun using Ebonite (a natural, food-safe hard rubber with extraordinary acoustic properties) as an alternative to wood, since I’m phasing out all use of all tropical timbers.
-To that end, several years ago I also began experimenting with vacuum resin stabilization of woods, which is the process of infusing them with a hardening resin in a vacuum chamber.
+I work primarily in wood, but I’ve also recently begun using Ebonite (a natural, food-safe hard rubber with extraordinary acoustic properties) as an alternative to wood, and several years ago I also began experimenting with vacuum resin stabilization of woods, which is the process of infusing them with a hardening resin in a vacuum chamber.
 The value of this is that it can give domestic woods such as hard maple, added density.
 This makes the woods behave (acoustically) like the more dense tropical hardwoods.
 Plus it has the added advantage of virtually eliminating shrinkage over the life of the instrument.
 It is not something I use for all of my flutes, but there are special instances where it is the perfect solution.

 I tend to work in small batches, often focusing on a particular instrument and doing limited runs of that instrument.
 This enhances efficiency while at the same time allowing me to change things up a bit.
 So each week I’m making something different!